-'Valid' - shows only those stations for which a signal can be found.
+'Valid' - shows those stations for which a signal can be found ahead of those that the radio has marked as possibly unavailable.

 The current setting is indicated by an asterisk.

 - 6. Press the Tuning/Select control to select the required station order. - Press the Menu button as needed to return to the DAB menu or to the stations list